-NOTICE CONCERNING TRANSFERABILITY OF CREDITS ANDCREDENTIALS EARNED AT OUR INSTITUTION

-The transferability of credits you earn at University of the People is at the complete discretion of an institution to which you may seek to transfer.
-Acceptance of the degree you earn in Business Administration, Computer Science, Community and Public Health, Master of Business Administration, and/or Master of Education in Advanced Teaching is also at the complete discretion of the institution to which you may seek to transfer.
+NOTICE CONCERNING TRANSFERABILITY OF CREDITS ANDCREDENTIALS EARNED AT OUR INSTITUTION The transferability of credits you earn at University of the People is at the complete discretion of an institution to which you may seek to transfer.
+Acceptance of the degree you earn in Business Administration, Computer Science, Community and Public Health, Master of Business Administration, Master of Science in Information Technology, and/or Master of Education in Advanced Teaching is also at the complete discretion of the institution towhich you may seek to transfer.
 If the credits and/or degree that you earn at this institution are not accepted at the institution to which you seek to transfer, you may be required to repeat some or all of your coursework at that institution.
-For this reason you should make certain that your attendance at this institution will meet your educational goals.
-This may include contacting an institution to which you may seek to transfer after attending University of the People to determine if your credits and/or degree will transfer.
+For this reason you should make certain that your attendance at thisinstitution will meet your educational goals.
+This may include contacting an institution to which you mayseek to transfer after attending University of the People to determine if your credits and/or degree willtransfer.
 If you require an official transcript in order to transfer from UoPeople to another institution before you have graduated from UoPeople, the cost of an official transcript is \$15.
 Additionally, any enrolled UoPeople student that took (or is currently taking) classes at a different academic institution is able to apply for a credit transfer.
 UoPeople has not entered into an articulation or transfer agreement with any other college or university.
+Transfer Students The course(s) in which the student wishes to transfer must come from an accredited post-secondary institution recognized by the U.S. Department of Education.
+Credit for courses from universities outside the US requires a review by an established foreign evaluation service which must be a member of NACES or AICE.
+Internal Transfer Credits (from UoPeople Foundations courses) UoPeople does allow its own Degree Students to transfer certain credits previously completedat UoPeople while studying as a student in UoPeople Foundations.
+Transfer credit will be awarded only: - for a maximum of 4 courses in UoPeople Foundations, or 12 semester hours - for courses at the 5000-level or above within a student's respective program (MBA or M.Ed.) - where a passing grade or higher was earned in the course